Foldable 3D Stars with downloadable file

 No cutter?
 No Problem!

-If you don’t have a silhouette, I included some printable cheat sheets below for you to download.
-Just print them, cut them out and trace the shape onto the poster board.
-Perforate the center score lines lightly with a craft knife but make sure not to cut the poster board all the way through.
-(Find the PDF file HERE that opens another browser with the 8.5 x 11 printable file that you can save to your desktop)
+Just print them on a piece of paper, cut them out, and trace the shape onto the poster board.
+Perforate the center score lines lightly with a craft knife by lightly running it on the edge of a ruler but make sure not to cut the poster board all the way through.

 Here they are in our home.
 They make such a big statement for a small amount of money.
+I don’t like to hang them and prefer to just tuck them into the tree instead.

 And the gold stars match perfectly with the gold Ikea star tree topper.
 They are totally made for each other.

-Also, see them in my 2015 Christmas tree (HERE):
+Also, see them in my 2015 Christmas tree below.
+Check out more photos of the tree.

 Tschüß